 “Tim Burton's The Nightmare Before Christmas” premièred in Norway the same weekend that it was released in the US, where it earned $3.3m from a limited number of sites and broke the house record at Disney's own El Capitan Theatre in Hollywood.
 “We are extremely proud that Norway is the first country in Europe to screen this film in digital 3D,” commented Tor Fosse the Festival director, “We believe that the importance of digital cinema will only grow for audiences and directors, which is why we are keen to showcase all aspects of it here at BIFF,” he added.

 The digital presentation was enabled by the NORDIC project, whose integration partner Unique Promotions supplied the active glasses from NuVision.
 These glasses allow the film to be projected on the existing cinema screen, rather than replacing it with an expensive special silver screen installation.
 Unique Promotions's Director of Technology Dave Spilde pointed out that “the NORDIC project aims to prove that different types of technology and content can be made to work together to give cinema audiences an experience that cannot be matched by film.”
 The NORDIC project currently operates 12 digital screens throughout Norway, with three more to come, and has shown films from both Hollywood studios and local distributors.
 Unique were the first to demonstrate digital 3D cinema content in Norway during the Haugesund Film Festival on August 21st and at an earlier special screening in Bergen.

 Norwegian cinema trade body FILM&KINO has approved funding for the NORDIC (NORway's Digital Interoperability in Cinemas) project, which will prepare the country for a complete migration to digital cinema, in line with DCI-specifications and future SMPTE standards.
 The project brings together Norway's leading experts in the field, including on-line ticketing portal Filmweb, the Norwegian University of Science and Technology (NTNU) in Trondheim, telecom and pay-television operator Telenor, installation and service company Hjalmar Wilhelmsen and digital cinema advertising pioneers Unique Promotions/Unique Digital, as well as all of the major exhibitors and cinemas across Norway.

-©Copyright 2003 - 2017
+©Copyright 2003 - 2018

 .
 All rights reserved.